dynamsoft-docs/barcode-reader-docs-mobile/programming/objectivec-swift/samples/no-camera-enhancer.md

 # DecodeWithAVCaptureSession Sample

-**DecodeWithAVCaptureSession** is a sample that demonstrates how to decode barcodes from video streaming when you are using AVFoundation as the source of video streaming.
-When using AVFoundation as the video source, the key points are:

-- Set up `AVCaptureSession` for capturing and displaying the video streaming.
-- Receive the `CMSampleBuffer` from `AVCaptureVideoDataOutput` and transfer the `CMSampleBuffer` to `iImageData` so that it can be recognized by `DynamsoftBarcodeReader`.
-- Add configurations to interface `ImageSource`.
-Let the method `getImage` return the iImageData you generated from `AVCaptureVideoDataOutput`.
-The barcode reader can continuously obtain the `iImageData` via method `getImage`.
+`DecodeWithAVCaptureSession` is another sample of recognizing barcodes from the video streaming.
+In this sample, instead of `DynamsoftCameraEnhancer`, `AVCaptureSession` is used to implement the `ImageSourceAdapter` (ISA) so that the `CaptureVisionRouter` is able to fetch the video frames.

 **View the Sample(s)**

-- <a href="https://github.com/Dynamsoft/barcode-reader-mobile-samples/tree/main/ios/Objective-C/DecodeWithAVCaptureSession/" target="_blank">Objective-C DecodeWithAVCaptureSession Sample</a>
+* <a href="https://github.com/Dynamsoft/barcode-reader-mobile-samples/tree/main/ios/Objective-C/DecodeWithAVCaptureSession/" target="_blank">Objective-C DecodeWithAVCaptureSession Sample</a>
-- <a href="https://github.com/Dynamsoft/barcode-reader-mobile-samples/tree/main/ios/Swift/DecodeWithAVCaptureSession/" target="_blank">Swift DecodeWithAVCaptureSession Sample</a>
+* <a href="https://github.com/Dynamsoft/barcode-reader-mobile-samples/tree/main/ios/Swift/DecodeWithAVCaptureSession/" target="_blank">Swift DecodeWithAVCaptureSession Sample</a>

 ## Generate ImageData from AVCaptureVideoDataOutput

-`iImageData` is the data type that can be recognized by `DynamsoftBarcodeReader` as an image source for barcode decoding.
-The following code snippet shows you how to transfer `CMSampleBuffer`, which is produced by `AVCaptureSession`, to an `iImageData` object.
+`ImageData` is the standard image data type that can be recognized by Dynamsoft SDKs. `ISA` is the interface that maintains a video buffer of the `ImageData` and deliver the `ImageData` objects to Dynamsoft image processing SDKs.

+* Create a Class for implementing the video streaming functions with `AVCaptureSession`.
+* Let your class extend `ImageSourceAdapter` so that you can use ISA APIs.
+* Receive video frames from AVCaptureVideoDataOutput and generate the image data to ImageData object.
+* Send the `ImageData` to the ISA with its `addImageToBuffer` method.
+After that the ImageData will be maintained in the video buffer of the ISA.

+The following code snippet shows how to generate ImageData from the `AVCaptureVideoDataOutput`

 **Code Snippet**